chrisanthropic/Open-Publisher-Documentation/use/bash.md

 Paste your manuscript in `Source/_includes/$BOOK-TITLE/chapters.md`

 ## Update Your MetaData
-The beggining of your `Source/_includes/$BOOK-TITLE/chapters.md` contains "YAML Front Matter" and is used to define metadata about your book that we use in various places for various templates.
+The beginning of your `Source/_includes/$BOOK-TITLE/chapters.md` contains "YAML Front Matter" and is used to define metadata about your book that we use in various places for various templates.
 Anything with an asterisk is optional.

 ```
 ---